 To be considered haram, they must not meet the criteria for halal as stated above, and they must have been caught with a “hooked” net (these are generally used to catch fish with a hook in a non-halal manner).

-It should be noted that there is no unanimity of opinion among the scholars regarding prawns.
+It should be noted that there is no unanimity of opinion among scholars regarding prawns.
 Their classification is a matter of personal opinion, and it is up to each individual to follow the example of the Prophet (blessings and peace be upon him).

 Why are prawns halal?